-NATIONAL FEDERATION OFFICIALS CODE OF ETHICS
+GAME OFFICIALS CODE OF ETHICS

 Officials at an interscholastic athletic event are participants in the educational development of high school students.
-As such, they must exercise a high level of self-discipline, independence, and responsibility.
-The purpose of this Code is to establish guidelines for ethical standards of conduct for all interscholastic officials.
+As such, they must exercise a high level of self-discipline, independence and responsibility.
+The purpose of this Code is to establish guidelines for ethical standards of conduct for all interscholastic game officials.

-- Officials shall master both the rules of the game and the mechanics necessary to enforce the rules, and shall exercise authority in an impartial, firm, and controlled manner. - Officials shall work with each other and their state associations in a constructive and cooperative manner. - Officials shall uphold the honor and dignity of the profession in all interaction with student-athletes, coaches, athletic directors, school administrators, colleagues, and the public. - Officials shall prepare themselves both physically and mentally, shall dress neatly and appropriately, and shall comport themselves in a manner consistent with the high standards of the profession. - Officials shall be punctual and professional in the fulfillment of all contractual obligations. - Officials shall remain mindful that their conduct influences the respect that student-athletes, coaches, and the public hold for the profession. - Officials shall, while enforcing the rules of play, remain aware of the inherent risk of injury that competition poses to student-athletes.
-Where appropriate, they shall inform event management of conditions or situations that appear unreasonably hazardous. - Officials shall take reasonable steps to educate themselves in the recognition of emergency conditions that might arise during the course of competition. - Officials shall maintain an ethical approach while participating in forums, chat rooms, and all forms of social media.
+- Officials shall master both the rules of the game and the mechanics necessary to enforce the rules, and shall exercise authority in an impartial, firm and controlled manner. - Officials shall work with each other and their state associations in a constructive and cooperative manner. - Officials shall uphold the honor and dignity of the profession in all interaction with student-athletes, coaches, athletic directors, school administrators, colleagues, and the public.
+This includes, but is not limited to, positive verbal and nonverbal communication with coaches, bench personnel and players. - Officials shall avoid the use of alcohol, drugs, and tobacco products beginning with the arrival at the competition site until departure following the completion of the contest. - Officials shall prepare themselves both physically and mentally, shall dress neatly and appropriately, and shall comport themselves in a manner consistent with the high standards of the profession. - Officials shall be punctual and professional in the fulfillment of all contractual obligations. - Officials shall remain mindful that their conduct influences the respect that studentathletes, coaches and the public hold for the profession. - Officials shall, while enforcing the rules of play, remain aware of the inherent risk of injury that competition poses to student-athletes.
+Where appropriate, game officials shall inform event management of conditions or situations that appear unreasonably hazardous. - Officials shall take reasonable steps to educate themselves in the recognition of emergency conditions that might arise during the course of competition. - .
+Officials shall maintain an ethical approach while participating in forums, chat rooms and all forms of social media.